DeepSeek's open-source week

 global _buffer

-# Do MoE dispatch, compatible with CUDA graph (but you may restore some buffer status once you replay)
+# Do MoE dispatch, compatible with CUDA graph (you can restore some buffer status once you replay)

 recv_hidden_states, recv_expert_count, handle, event, hook = \